deplateA deplate document consists of

 Foo barbarbar

-Sometimes, the best way to change deplate
+Sometimes, the best way to change deplate‘s output is

 to create a new formatter.
 Let’s take the

-formatter as an
+html-snippet formatter as an

 example.
 This formatter derives from the